shahidcodes/tutorial-blogging-in-php/README.md

 ## Get Started
 - Import `blog.sql` file into your database.
 - Edit you db credentials in `core/init.php`
-- Before you run you need to edit you web path i `core/init.php` correctly to allow rewrite.
+- Before you run you need to edit your web path in `core/init.php` correctly to allow rewrite.
 - When its done.
 Open app in your browser!